 Best beach hotel for city breakers: Hotel Una, Brighton

-This 17-room boutique guesthouse spans two regency townhouses and is just a short stroll from the pebble beach.
-It’s also within striking distance of Brighton’s most historic sites, including the Royal Pavilion: once the seaside retreat of King George IV.
-Brighton’s famous pier is just five minutes’ walk away, too.
-The rooms are impeccably decorated, and some have sea views.
+This 17-room boutique guesthouse spans two regency townhouses and is just a short stroll from Brighton’s pebble beach.
+It’s also within striking distance of the city’s historic sites, including the Royal Pavilion: once the seaside retreat of King George IV.
+The famous pier is just five minutes’ walk away, too.
+Rooms are impeccably decorated, and some have sea views.
 Due to COVID-19 they’ve introduced new measures such as sanitising guest’s luggage with UV light, and putting 2m social distancing measures in place.
 Their bar is closed unfortunately, but they are offering a room service menu.
 Beer in bed: what more could you want from a city break?